braboj/tutorial-git/02-Concepts/11-selectors.md

 #### ^
 The caret operator is useful to move horizontally in a non-linear commit history.
 For example in the diagram below C3, C4 and C5 are the parents of C6.
-The commit C3 as first parent can be referenceed by ^1, C4 as second parent by ^2 and C5 as third parent by ^3.
+The commit C3 as first parent can be referenced by ^1, C4 as second parent by ^2 and C5 as third parent by ^3.

 ![Git Selectors](../Assets/images/git-selectors-caret.png)